AlanCortez1337/silly-si-act-6/README.md

-# Silly SI Activity 6
+# Silly SI Activity 6 & 7
-This is practice for CPSC 131 data structures which helps students practice implementing and interacting with pointers to build SLL!
+This is practice for CPSC 131 data structures which helps students practice implementing and interacting with pointers to build Singly and Doubly Linked Lists!

 ## On your own local device...
 1. **Fork** this repository